Creating an account for VOP

 Once done, restart VOP one last time.

-You should now see all your users in the Local directory with a green phone icon that will change to show the phone status (available or busy).
+You should now see all your users in the Local directory with a green background that will change to show their phone status (Green: available, Yellow: ringing, Orange: busy).

 You have now fully configured VOP for your Cisco server.